tailor-cms/xt/docs/server-package.md

 # Server package

 Server subpackage is located under `packages/server`.
-It exposes Content Element server hooks, which can be used for authoring and end-user system.
+It exposes server-side hooks, which can be used for authoring and `end-user` system.

 ## Content element hooks

-For managing content element data, The following hooks are available:
+The following hooks are available for managing content element data:

 Create/update content element lifecycle:
   - `beforeSave`